GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Cloud_PubSub_to_GCS_Text_Flex.md

-Pub/Sub Subscription or Topic to Text Files on Cloud Storage Template
+Pub/Sub Subscription or Topic to Text Files on Cloud Storage template
 ---
-Streaming pipeline.
-Reads records from Pub/Sub Subscription or Topic and writes them to Cloud Storage, creating a text file for each five minute window.
-Note that this pipeline assumes no newlines in the body of the Pub/Sub message and thus each message becomes a single line in the output file.
+The Pub/Sub Topic or Subscription to Cloud Storage Text template is a streaming pipeline that reads records from Pub/Sub and saves them as a series of Cloud Storage files in text format.
+The template can be used as a quick way to save data in Pub/Sub for future use.
+By default, the template generates a new file every 5 minutes.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/pubsub-topic-subscription-to-text) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Cloud_PubSub_to_GCS_Text_Flex).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)